Japan: Fukushima water release worries local community – DW – 08/28/2023

 The government has announced that it is preparing to provide additional support for fishermen whose catches can no longer be sold due to the damage to their reputation as a result of the water being released.

-And while the fishing industry may be bearing the brunt of the international pushback, other sectors will inevitably also feel the impact of the decision.
+While the fishing industry may bear the brunt of the international pushback, other sectors will inevitably also feel the impact of the decision.

 The immediate impact is difficult to ascertain, he said, as travelers from mainland China, Hong Kong and South Korea have all been refusing to visit the prefecture since the initial accident.